kwak123/graphql-basics/slides.md

 slidecount: true
 footer: [@kwakles124](https://twitter.com/kwakles124)
 theme: GraphQL
+build-lists: true

 ## GraphQL for Real People
 Samuel Kwak
 Web[@BigNerdRanch](https://twitter.com/bignerdranch)

 ^ Hello, my name is Samuel Kwak, and I'm a web developer at Big Nerd Ranch.

 ^ Today, we're going to do yet another Intro to GraphQL talk... except this time, we're going to approach it from the every day developer's perspective, and why adopting GraphQL doesn't have to be a scary conversation.

-^ To be noted, we're not going to talk too much about what GraphQL exactly is, instead we're going to focus on how we can leverage it as a tool for rapid, iterative development.
+^ To be noted, we're not going to talk too much about what GraphQL exactly is, instead we're going to focus on learning and applying the basic concepts of GraphQL.

 ---
-[.build-lists: true]

 ## Why GraphQL?

 * Too much data